 When it comes to nursing, it’s no question that dads can feel like they are missing that same connection between mom and baby.
 One of the best ways to bond with your breastfed babies is by getting involved in the feeding process when possible.
 Dads can tag in and soak up some of that very special experience.
 After the baby is done feeding is a great time for dad to take over if not using bottles.
 Dads can burp the baby, soothe them after feedings, and hold them as they sit up after a feed.

 What if dad continues to struggle bonding with baby?

 At the end of the day what matters most is the time and effort a parent puts in with their little one.
 As humans, we naturally stress things we want to achieve so badly.
 Although sometimes easier said than done, try not to overthink it.
 Every moment you enjoy with your little one brings you much closer.
 Your baby will feel your love, especially when you are holding them close.
 So keep snuggling, keep playing, and keep carrying on.

 As a dad you may be strong enough to carry your baby all day long, but remember it may not be good for your body or your baby’s body.
 The Tushbaby Carrier is designed for moms, dads, and babies with safety as a top priority.
-The Tushbaby Carrier puts babies hips in the proper “M” position, just one of the reasons it’s recommended by pediatricians, chiropractors, physical therapists, orthopedists, pelvic floor therapists, and spine surgeons.
-In addition to protecting your baby’s body, the Tushbaby Carrier evenly distributes the weight of the baby to keep the wearer's body safe too.
+The Tushbaby Carrier puts babies hips in the proper “M” position, which protects your baby’s body, and evenly distributes the weight of the baby to keep the wearer's body safe too.
 Babywearing does not have to entail an enclosed carrier that takes away from seeing your baby’s face or interacting with them.
 The Tushbaby Hip Seat Carrier has an open design that is just like carrying your baby on your hip, only with support.